-Each year the department hosts a Graduate Recruitment of Underrepresented Philosophers (GROUP) event: a one-day workshop (with accommodation paid) for up to ten promising prospective MA students in philosophy from traditionally underrepresented groups (such as women, LGBTQ and gender non-conforming people, people from economically disadvantaged communities, people with disabilities, and people of color of people racialized as nonwhite, including Chicanx and Latinx, Indigenous people, Pacific Islanders, people of African descent, and people of Asian descent).
 GROUP is designed to increase the diversity of the academic pipeline in the discipline, particularly at UNC Charlotte, by recruiting a diverse group of undergraduates to the philosophy department’s MA program in Ethics and Applied Philosophy.
-We are committed to diversifying the discipline because of the philosophical importance of different standpoints and experiences for investigating and creating knowledge.
+We are committed to diversifying the discipline because of the philosophical importance of valuing different standpoints and experiences for the investigation and creation of knowledge.

 Our M.A. program is housed in an interdisciplinary and intertraditional department, with teaching strengths and regular courses offerings in areas such as Caribbean philosophy, Latin American and U.S. Latinx philosophy, Indigenous studies, feminist philosophy, critical philosophy of race, U.S. pragmatism, Marxism, healthcare ethics, philosophy of biology, global ethics, aesthetics, pop culture studies, and continental philosophy.